AntoineKhoury/AntoineKhoury.github.io/index.md

     <!-- Text Cell -->
     <td style="width: 70%;">
       <h2>👨‍💻 About Me</h2>
-      <p>I'm Antoine, a Machine Learning Engineer and Music Producer based in Paris, France.
+      <p>I'm Antoine, a Machine Learning Engineer and Music Production Enthusiast based in Paris, France.
 With a Master's degree in Machine Learning from University College London, I specialize in innovative algorithm design and AI applications.
 Currently, I'm exploring the frontiers of AI in enhancing music production and search functionalities in tech applications.</p>
     </td>

     <!-- Image Cell -->